Scranton Church Launching Bakery to Help Former Prisoners

 It'll be called Cypress House Bakery.

-"We loved the name and the idea of the cypress tree which is the idea of the sheltering boughs of protection and comfort," said Rev. Rebecca Barnes, St. Luke's Episcopal Church.
+"We loved the name and the idea of the cypress tree, which is the idea of the sheltering boughs of protection and comfort," said Rev. Rebecca Barnes, St. Luke's Episcopal Church.

 Initially, the plan is to have Cypress House be a takeout and delivery place, but the long-term goal is for there to be a storefront along Wyoming Avenue -- a cafe so folks can come and enjoy their meal.

-"I think what we want to do is also use the upper floors that are also not utilized and other than being a reentry housing kind of program, to use that space for counseling and educational programs," Rev. Barnes added.
+"I think what we want to do is also use the upper floors that are also not utilized, and other than being a reentry housing kind of program, to use that space for counseling and educational programs," Rev. Barnes added.